zachlp2016/econ_mod2_1stproject/README.md

 As a visitor
 When I visit `/comedians`
-Then I also see a list of each comedian's TV specials' names
+Then I also see a list of each comedian's TV specials, including
+  * Name of the special
+  * Run Time of the special in minutes

 - You may find this information on IMDB.com and other related sites.
 - Your project does not need to include *every* special the comedian has ever made.